The blueprint for the human body is ‘written’ in DNA, and the ‘words’ are called genes.

-This means that any carrier of the mutated gene is affected by the disease, even if the second copy of the gene is healthy.
+This means that the disease affects any carrier of the mutated gene, even if the second copy of the gene is healthy.

 In the case of an autosomal recessive disease.
 An abnormality is only expressed when both parents have abnormal genes.

 If both parents are carriers, the baby has a 25 percent chance of having the disorder.

 If the person inherits a single defective copy and the other is normal, the usual copy will compensate for the defect of the abnormal copy; in most cases: these people are called ‘healthy carriers’ and do not develop the syndrome, but their sons inherit it.